In this article we are going to talk in detail about how to start a conversation with a guy.

 You might not have an actual dance card to fill, but if you see a guy you like, you might wonder how to break the ice and get to know him.

-How to Start a Conversation with a Guy: 9 Golden Tips
+How to Start a Conversation with a Guy: 9 Tips from a Former Therapist

 1. Say Hello